 - Nils is regarded very highly among the Norwegian Guardsman and has received these honours and medals due to his outstanding service and good conduct.

 - In 2005, Edinburgh Zoo was presented with a 4-foot tall bronze statue of the penguin, which takes pride of place outside the Zoo's penguin enclosure.
-Edinburgh Zoo's penguin enclosure has the biggest penguin pool in the world!
+Edinburgh Zoo's penguin enclosure has the largest outdoor penguin pool in Europe!

 The ceremony was lavish, and a crowd of several hundred joined 130 Guardsmen as Nils walked down to receive his knighthood.
 He was on his best behaviour the whole day, as always, and stood proudly as he was knighted.